 From the birth of the football rivalry through 1959, the big game was played in Columbia yearly at the same time as the South Carolina State Fair, warranting it the name of “Big Thursday.”
 Starting in 1960, the teams alternated home fields each year and met to play the big game on a Saturday instead.
 By 1962, the game had been scheduled to be played as the last game of the season each year.

 Some of the most interesting aspects of this rivalry are the great pranks and fights that have happened over the years.
 The crazy stories range from the NY mob distributing counterfeit tickets in 1946 to a Carolina fraternity running on the field in Clemson uniforms and performing sloppy warmups in 1961.
 Some of the more recent highlights include Carolina quarterback Steve Taneyhill signing his name in the Tiger Paw on the field after a win in 1992 and the grand mid-game altercation known as “The Brawl” of 2004.

 The week leading up to the big game (aka “Rivalry Week”) is host to two major pep rally traditions in the state.
 In the Upstate, Clemson students are invited yearly to attend Cocky’s mock funeral ceremony.
 At Carolina, we host a big pep rally, the Tiger Burn, where our engineering students design and build a massive tiger that stands as high as 30+ feet tall to be burnt down at night in front of the whole student body!

-This year’s Palmetto Bowl matchup will be taking place on Saturday, November 2 at 7:30 p.m.
-EST (woohoo for night games!!!).
-Now that we’ve taken a stroll down memory lane, we hope you have a better understanding of what makes this day so special to all of us here in South Carolina.
+This year’s Palmetto Bowl matchup will take place on Saturday, November 26 at 12:00 p.m.
+EST. Now that we’ve taken a stroll down memory lane, we hope you have a better understanding of what makes this day so special to all of us here in South Carolina.